 Myth 2: It’s Better to Wait as Long as Possible Before Orthopaedic Surgery

 Delaying necessary surgery can sometimes do more harm than good.
 If a condition worsens over time, what might have been a relatively straightforward procedure could become more complicated.
-On the flip side, some conditions might improve with time or non-surgical treatments, so it’s essential to consult with an orthopaedic surgeon who can provide guidance specific to your situation.
+On the flip side, some conditions might improve with time or non-surgical treatments, so it’s essential to consult with a Top orthopaedic surgeon who can provide guidance specific to your situation.

 Myth 3: Physical Therapy Isn’t Essential